 You are self-employed if your business is unincorporated.
 Generally, self-employment applies to businesses structured as sole proprietorships, partnerships, and limited liability companies (LLCs) that are not taxed as corporations.

-Self-employment tax deductions
+Self-employed tax deductions

 Self-employed business expenses can add up.
 But once you take advantage of self-employed tax benefits, you will see a reduction in your liabilities.